lmlg/zser/docs/manual.md

         **BufferError** will be raised.
   * hash_seed, import_key: See the **Packer** constructor for details.
   * verify_str: Whether to check for strings' consistency when unpacking them.
+  * cache_size: Maximum number of objecs that may be cached for fast unpacking.
+This cache is only used for non-builtin objects.

   ```python
     __len__ ()